Thanks to your support Monte’s March raised more than $150,000

 Joining him once again on both days of his walk was one of the countries’ strongest hunger advocates in Washington, Congressman James McGovern, and The Food Bank of Western Massachusetts’ Executive Director, Andrew Morehouse.
 In addition, he was joined by a number of community supporters who independently raised money for the event.

 “The support we saw from everyone, in every town, over these two days has been absolutely amazing,” explains Morehouse.
 “It is truly inspiring to see everyone come together to help their neighbors in need and strengthen our community.”

-Walking in the march for the second straight year, Congressman McGovern has not only been a long-time supporter of The Food Bank, but is also one of the country’s strongest hunger advocates in Washington.
+Walking in the march for the third straight year, Congressman McGovern has not only been a long-time supporter of The Food Bank, but is also one of the country’s strongest hunger advocates in Washington.
 Since 2013, his anti-hunger campaign, #EndHungerNow, has led the way in our nation’s struggle to eliminate food insecurity.
 His series of speeches given to Congress in Washington have demonstrated why hunger in this country must end.
 McGovern has also appeared in the 2012 documentary “A Place at the Table,” which helped shed light on the serious economic, social and cultural implications that hunger poses for our nation.

 Now in its sixth year, Monte’s March has raised a total of $393,000 for The Food Bank, providing approximately 1,179,000 meals to the more than 200,000 individuals in Western Massachusetts facing food insecurity.